JCB (heavy equipment manufacturer): Products

 Many of the vehicles produced by JCB are variants of the backhoe loader, including tracked or wheeled variants, mini and large version and other variations, such as forklift vehicles and telescopic handlers for moving materials to the upper floors of a building site.
 The company also produces wheeled loading shovels and articulated dump trucks.

-Its JCB Fastrac range of tractors, which entered production in 1990, can drive at speeds of up to 75 km/h (40 mph) on roads and was featured on the BBC television programme Tomorrow's World, and years later as Jeremy Clarkson's tractor of choice in Top Gear.
+Its JCB Fastrac range of tractors, which entered production in 1990, can drive at speeds of up to 75 km/h (40 mph) on roads and was shown on the BBC television programme Tomorrow's World, and years later as Jeremy Clarkson's tractor of choice in Top Gear.
 The firm makes a range of military vehicles, including the JCB HMEE.
 It licenses a range of rugged feature phones and smartphones designed for construction sites.
 The design and marketing contract was awarded to Data Select in 2010, which then lost the exclusive rights in 2013.

 JCB power systems make a hydrogen combustion engine which aims to be cost effective by reusing parts from the company's Dieselmax engines.

 JCB Insurance Services is a fully owned subsidiary of JCB that provides insurance for customers with funding from another fully owned subsidiary, JCB Finance.